🐎Quests

 thumbnail: STONE # The material to be displayed in-game

-This quest requires the player to place a certain number of specific blocks.
+BLOCK_PLACEThis quest requires the player to place a certain number of specific blocks.
 It can be used to build specific structures or buildings.

 Example usage: